How Much Vitamin D3 Should You Take? [2026 Dosage Guide by Blood Level]

 • What to look for on labels: Third-party tested, free from unnecessary fillers

-Optimising (Huberman protocol) is one of the most studied natural interventions for how much vitamin d3 should you take?
+Optimising (the neuroscientist protocol) is one of the most studied natural interventions for how much vitamin d3 should you take?
 [2026 dosage guide by blood level].
 The evidence supporting its use comes from multiple randomized controlled trials, with consistent results showing meaningful improvements in symptom severity and quality of life.

 • Recommended dose: 5,000 IU/day